- Guaranteed for 2 full months

 I’ve chosen to include the above image because in some ways it embodies the beauty of just wandering around and searching for interesting photographic moments by yourself.
 It’s a photograph of a simple, subtle you could even say quiet, everyday-life moment and it’s interesting precisely because of that.
 It’s not something that I could have ever captured while traveling in a group – the child would have either run off or would have run towards the group out of immense curiosity.
 The very essence of what made the scene work – the quietness and subtlety would have been very quickly destroyed.

-If you enjoyed this exploration of the topic of travel photography – check out our new eBook – Transcend Travel: a Guide to Captivating Travel Photography.
+If you enjoyed this exploration of the topic of travel photography – check out Mitchell’s eBook – Transcend Travel: a Guide to Captivating Travel Photography.